Wisconsin vs. Illinois NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Wisconsin and its opponents have combined for 42 points -- this matchup's over/under -- just twice this year.
+- Wisconsin and its opponents have combined for 42 points -- this matchup's over/under -- only two times this season.

-- Illinois and its opponents have combined to score more than 42 points in three of six games this season.
+- Illinois has combined with its opponents to score more than 42 points in three of six games this season.

-- The combined points per game average of the two teams, 39.2, is 2.8 points fewer than Saturday's over/under.
+- Saturday's total is 2.8 points higher than the combined 39.2 PPG average of the two teams.

-- The 50.2 points per game these two squads have allowed to opponents this season are 8.2 more than the 42 total in this contest.
+- This contest's total is 8.2 points fewer than the 50.2 these two squads combine to give up per game in 2021.

-- Badgers games this season feature an average total of 47.6 points, a number 5.6 points higher than Saturday's over/under.
+- The Badgers and their opponents have scored an average of 47.6 points per game in 2021, 5.6 more than Saturday's total.

-- In 2021, games involving the Fighting Illini have averaged a total of 55.4 points, 13.4 more than the set total in this contest.
+- The 55.4 PPG average total in Fighting Illini games this season is 13.4 points more than this game's over/under.

 Wisconsin Stats and Trends

-- Thus far this season Wisconsin has one win against the spread.
+- Wisconsin has one win against the spread in four games this year.

 - The Badgers covered the spread in their only game when favored by 10 points or more.

-- Wisconsin's games this year have hit the over two times in four opportunities (50%).
+- Wisconsin's games this year have gone over the total in two out of four opportunities (50%).

-- This year, the Badgers have turned the ball over 12 times, two more than the Fighting Illini's takeaways (10).
+- The Badgers have turned the ball over 12 times this season, two more turnovers than the Fighting Illini have forced (10).

 - Find the latest spread and moneyline odds for Wisconsin at SISportsbook.